flodolo/fluent-migrations/README.md

 # Fluent Migrations

-This repository stores a copy of each migration module created for Gecko strings, and a script to run the migrations.
+This repository stores a copy of each migration module created for `mozilla-central`, and a script to run the migrations.

 ## Set up the system